GerritCodeReview/modules_cache-chroniclemap/src/main/resources/Documentation/tuning.md

 * `--dry-run` or `-d` (SSH), `?dry-run` or `?d` (REST-API) optional parameter

+  Calculate the average key and value size, but do not migrate current cache data into new files.

+* `--force` or `-f` (SSH), `?force` or `?d` (REST-API) optional parameter

+  Force the migration of the current cache data into new files, even though the average key and value size do not need adjustment.
+Typically needed when the cache needs to be expanded into a new pre-allocated file.

 * `cache-name` (SSH), `?CACHE_NAME=cache-name` (REST-API) optional restriction of the caches to analyze and auto-tune.
 The parameter can be repeated multiple times for analyzing multiple caches.
 By default, analyze and adjust all persistent caches.

-Calculate the average key and value size, but do not migrate current cache data into new files

 For each chronicle-map cache that needs tuning (i.e. `foo_1.dat` file) in the `cache` directory, a new one will be created (i.e. `foo_1_tuned_<timestamp>.dat`).